Skip to main content

 Conveyancing

 The legal transfer of a property from one owner to another.
-The process is carried out by a person who is legally qualified to carry out conveyancing (such as a licensed conveyancer / solicitor) who acts on behalf of the buyer.
+The process is carried out by a person who is legally qualified to carry out conveyancing (such as a licensed conveyancer/solicitor) who acts on behalf of the buyer.

 Credit check

 When you make an application for a mortgage all lenders will carry out a credit check to see how you have managed your finances in the past.
 The companies that provide these checks will give you a credit score.
-You can find more information on our Credit Scoring Guide.
+You can find more information on our Credit Scoring Guide [PDF].
 Generally, the higher this number is, the more likely that you’ll be accepted for credit, but some lenders can have different scoring systems.
 A credit check will either leave a soft or hard footprint.
 A soft footprint isn't visible to lenders and it won’t impact your credit score.
 Hard footprints are visible on your credit file and may affect your credit score.

 Deposit